Kunlong1994/lab3/Lab-#4.md

 **b.
 Modify the code or the circuit so that the LED lights only while the button is depressed.
 Include your code in your lab write-up.**

 **3. Fading LEDs on and off using Arduino**
 What about those "breathing" LEDs on (old) Macs?
 The fading from bright to dim and back is done using pulse-width modulation (PWM).
 In essence, the LED is toggled on and off very rapidly, say 1,000 times a second, faster than your eye can follow.
 The percentage of time the LED is on (the duty) controls the perceived brightness.
-To control an LED using PWM, you'll have to connect it to one of the pins that support PWM output —-- which are 4, 5, 6, 9, 10, 11, 12 on the Arduino.
+To control an LED using PWM, you'll have to connect it to one of the pins that support PWM output —-- which are 4, 5, 6, 9, 10, 11, and 12 on the Arduino.

 Use the Fading program ([File->Examples->Analog->Fading](https://www.arduino.cc/en/Tutorial/Fading)) to make your LED fade in and out.